eseckft/BitAds.ai/docs/validating.md

    apt install sqlite3
    ```

-### Create account on BitAds.ai (Mandatory)
+### Create account on BitAds.ai (Optional)

-Validator registration is required.
-This allows the server to ping, informing us of your activity so we can include it in the DNS records, ensuring the participant is accessible via x.bitads.ai or v.bitads.ai. <br><br>
+Registration is no longer necessary for validators.
+However, you can still create an account to conveniently view statistics and access other platform features.

-Without an account, Validators won't be able to set weights on the subnet.
-Having an account gives Validators easy access to miner and campaign statistics, as well as the API key needed to build their own application on the BitAds subnet. <br><br>
+Having an account provides users with easy access to miner and campaign statistics, as well as the API key needed to build their own applications on the BitAds subnet.

-Validators will be manually approved after we receive written confirmation on Discord regarding their registration.<br><br>
-For any inquiries regarding script usage or registration, please refer to the official documentation on BitAds.ai or contact our support team.<br>
-You can register here: [BitAds.ai](https://bitads.ai/register)
+If you wish to register for additional features, you can do so here: [BitAds.ai](https://bitads.ai/register)

 ## Launch